Yixin-F/better_fastlio2/README.md

 ## 4 How to Use
 ### 4.1 LIO Mapping using Livox, Velodyne, Ouster or Robosense

+In this section, we developed a more comprehensive FAST-LIO2 version including dynamic removal using SCV-OD (accepted by T-GRS) and YOLO(optional), optimization backend using Scan Context, GPS(optional) and GTSAM.
+At the same time, we rewritted the mechanism of i-kdtree reconstruction to be suitable for low-power embedded devices.

+You can run it by the following commands.
 ```shell
 source ./devel/setup.bash
 roslaunch fast_lio_sam mapping_*.launch
 ```
-You need to first check the Config/*.yaml about the settings for different LiDAR types, we list parameters here. "-" means that it depends on your own project.
+For other application, you need to first check the Config/*.yaml about the settings for different LiDAR types, we list parameters here. "-" means that it depends on your own project.

 | Parameters | 中文解释 | default(默认值) |
 | --- | --- | --- |